amartyakallingal/Baseball-Stats-Predictor/README.md

-# Baseball-Stats-Predictor
+# Funnyball - A Baseball Statistics Predictor inspired by Moneyball (2011)
-Funnyball - Baseball Statistics Predictor using Python, Pandas, and Machine Learning
+Uses Python, Pandas, and Machine Learning to predict future Wins Above Replacement (WAR) statistic for baseball players